 That allows the PHEV to go 27 miles in what Kia calls full EV mode, though there's no way to lock in pure-electric drive to use up all those electrons first.
 The gasoline engine will still turn on if you press the accelerator too far.
 Separately, the Optima Hybrid has a Hybrid Mode, to preserve the state of charge, and a Charging Mode in which the hybrid system will charge back up the battery—although to the detriment of fuel efficiency and emissions.

 Compared to the outgoing car, the new Kia Optima has vastly improved ride and handling, a far quieter, more refined demeanor.
 The powertrain has new programming that gives it the feel of a stepped-gear transmission, which it does even when running on electric power alone, which it can do up to highway speeds if you're very gentle on the throttle.
 The Optima Hybrid's new drivetrain can run up to 75 mph on electric power alone.

 As we found in the closely related Hyundai Sonata Hybrid, the transmission is far smoother than in the first generation of these cars, with the electric motor actually serving a role in smoothing out the power flow during shifts.

-The 2017 Optima Hybrid will have Android Auto and Apple CarPlay compatibility, for the control of apps via the infotainment system.
+The 2017 Optima Hybrid has Android Auto and Apple CarPlay compatibility, for the control of apps via the infotainment system.
 The infotainment system itself has been updated, and now includes Google Voice Recognition Local Search.
 The system has the ability to find charging stations with the PHEV, and that offers a UVO EV Services connectivity package, powered by Verizon, to help in real-time needs, like remotely checking the charging status of your car.
-And Kia says that it will include a 630-watt Harman/Kardon premium sound system with surround sound and Clari-Fi technology for compressed digital audio from MP3s and apps.
+And Kia says that it will include a 630-watt Harman Kardon premium sound system with surround sound and Clari-Fi technology for compressed digital audio from MP3s and apps.